thorn0/sffjs/readme.txt

 ﻿
-String.format for JavaScript 1.09
+String.format for JavaScript
 mstr.se/sffjs

-Built: 2014-01-26T13:12:33Z

 Copyright (c) 2009-2014 Daniel Mester Pirttijärvi

 DESCRIPTION

 This is a JavaScript library for string, date and number formatting.
 Formatting is done with format strings and is almost completely compatible with the String.Format method in Microsoft .NET Framework.